YUNBLAK/SUN_CORONAL_HOLE_EXTRACTION/README.md

-# Calculating the Area of Coronal Hole using OpenCV and Python
+# Calculating the Area of Coronal Hole with Filters using OpenCV and Python
-#
 ## by YUNBLAK

 ### Image Processing